-Dear 2024 ExAC Candidates.
+Dear 2025 ExAC Candidates,

-The Canadian Standard Form of Contract for Architectural Services - Document Six, 2018 Edition is subject to the Copyright Act, R.S.C.
+The Canadian Standard Form of Contract for Architectural Services - Document Six, 2018 Edition is protected under the Copyright Act, R.S.C.
 1985, c.
 C-42.
+Unauthorized reproduction, distribution, or use beyond the permissions granted in this notice is strictly prohibited.

-In order to support 2024 ExAC candidates to prepare for the exam, the RAIC has prepared a specially watermarked version of the Canadian Standard Form of Contract for Architectural Services - Document Six, 2018 Edition.
+To support ExAC candidates in their exam preparation, the RAIC has provided this specially watermarked version of Document Six, 2018 Edition.